 Posted by Mitch Mitchell on Jan 15, 2009

-I have written a lot of posts about commenting on other blogs, so many that, at times, it seems that’s all I talk about.
+I’ve written a lot of posts about commenting on other blogs, so many that at times it seems that’s all I talk about.
 Luckily, with as many posts as I write, it’s not true, but I still write about it often.
 My very first post about it was more of a rant, as I asked the question is it easy to comment on your blog?
 I’ve addressed a good many areas of commenting, but I’ve just noticed that there’s one thing I really haven’t talked about, and I’m surprised by it because it’s one of my big time rants, obviously to myself.

 I understand why people have captcha.
-We’re all irritated any time we get spam messages, and, supposedly, by setting up these captchas, it helps to eliminate almost all of these spam messages from getting through to our comment sections.
-And I’ll admit they’re pretty effective, but not perfect.
-Heck, I advocate
+We’re all irritated any time we get spam, and, supposedly, by setting up these captchas, it helps to eliminate almost all of these spam messages from getting through to our comment sections.
+I’ll also admit they’re pretty effective, but not perfect.

 Then there’s the captcha that has the letters with swirly lines between them, and if you can’t see the letters it offers you the opportunity to listen to the letters.
 I’ve never been able to decipher a single one of those things, so I usually end up hitting the button that will recycle the letters at least once, sometimes multiple times, until I get a letter combination that I can actually interpret.
 Talk about being comment unfriendly.

-We all talk about having more visitors and subscribers; heck, that’s what my contest is about after all.
-But when you make it hard on your visitors in any way whatsoever to interact with you, well, you risk alienating a lot of people, almost as many as when you have those subscription popups (yeah, y’all know I find those things irritating also).
+We all talk about wanting more visitors and subscribers.
+But when you make it hard on your visitors in any way whatsoever to interact with you, you risk alienating a lot of people, almost as many as when you have those subscription popups (yeah, y’all know I find those things irritating also).

 I do understand that some blogging platforms, like Blogger, don’t have access to something like Akismet to protect them.
 At least, for the most part, I can read the letters on the traditional Blogger captcha.
 For the rest of you, please, find an easier, more inviting way to protect yourselves, and encourage your visitors to participate in the process.